- Public Transportation

 Judge J. Michelle Childs was appointed to the United States Court of Appeals for the District of Columbia Circuit in July 2022.
-She holds her undergraduate degree in Management from the University of South Florida Honors College, a law degree from the University of South Carolina School of Law, a Masters in Personnel and Employment Relations from the University of South Carolina’s Darla Moore School of Business, a Masters of Judicial Studies from Duke University School of Law, and an Honorary Doctorate Degree in Public Service from the University of South Carolina.
+She received her undergraduate degree in Management from the University of South Florida Honors College and law degree from the University of South Carolina School of Law.
+Judge Childs also holds a Masters in Personnel and Employment Relations from the University of South Carolina’s Darla Moore School of Business, a Masters of Judicial Studies from Duke University School of Law, and an Honorary Doctorate Degree in Public Service from the University of South Carolina.

 From 1992 to 2000, Judge Childs worked at Nexsen Pruet, ultimately serving as partner.
-From 2000 to 2002, Judge Childs was appointed to serve as the Deputy Director for the South Carolina Department of Labor, Licensing, and Regulation’s Division of Labor.
-From 2002 to 2006, Judge Childs received another appointment to serve as a commissioner on the South Carolina Workers’ Compensation Commission.
+From 2000 to 2002, she served as the Deputy Director for the South Carolina Department of Labor, Licensing, and Regulation’s Division of Labor.
+From 2002 to 2006, Judge Childs served as a commissioner on the South Carolina Workers’ Compensation Commission.
 In 2006, the South Carolina General Assembly elected her as a state circuit court judge.
-During that time, Judge Childs served as chief administrative judge for the General Sessions, which is South Carolina’s criminal court, and as chief administrative judge for the state’s business court.
-In 2010, she was appointed to the United States District Court for the District of South Carolina until her appointment to the D.C.
+During that time, Judge Childs served as chief administrative judge for General Sessions, which is South Carolina’s criminal court, and as chief administrative judge for the state’s business court.
+In 2010, she was appointed to the United States District Court for the District of South Carolina, where she served until her appointment to the D.C.
 Circuit.

-Applications will be considered on a rolling basis until positions are filled.
+Judge Childs is no longer considering applications for spring 2024 interns as the positions are now filled.
+For future cycles, applications will be considered on a rolling basis.
 Please do not send hard copies to chambers.
 Instead, please email firstname.lastname@example.org.